python/typing/docs/spec/distributing.rst

   API of a package, without including the implementation or private members.

-Stub files that only use the constructs described in :ref:`Supported Constructs` below should work with all type checkers that conform to this specification.
+Stub files that only use the constructs described in :ref:`stub-file-supported-constructs` below should work with all type checkers that conform to this specification.
 A conformant type checker will parse a stub that only uses such constructs without error and will not interpret any construct in a contradictory manner.
 However,